gswain3316/pdsmanagement/README.md

 The project currently does the following things.

-- Able to fetch crop/food availability of all the states in the country
+- Able to fetch crop/food availability of all the states & districts in the country
-- Able to create request for a state requesting a 1 or more crop/food as per their required quantity.
+- Able to create request for a state or a district requesting a 1 or more crop/food as per their required quantity.
-- Able to grant request to a specific state which has enough crop available to be supplied to another state.
+- Able to grant request to a specific state or district which has enough crop available to be supplied to another state.

 Below is the project roadmap implemented till now:
 Epic 1- State Endpoint